-- 4. Once desired setup is obtained, re-engage the lock pin. - Repeat this process for the other end of the reel to ensure each side has identical tine pitch. - Readjust reel height and reel fore/aft in order to maintain a minimum safe knife clearance (2" (5 cm)).
+- 1. Pull and rotate lock pin to one side so it is disengaged from reel. - 2.
+Lift the handle up for less aggressive tine - 3.
+Lower the handle for more aggressive tine - 4.
+Once desired setup is obtained, re-engage the lock pin. - Repeat this process for the other end of the reel to ensure each side has identical tine pitch. - 6.
+Readjust reel height and reel fore/aft in order to maintain a minimum safe knife clearance (2" (5 cm)).